the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

   fetchSearchTopStories(searchTerm, page = 0) {
     // be careful with the "\" which shows up in the PDF/print version of the book
-    // it's only a line break a should not be in the actual code
+    // it's only a line break and should not be in the actual code
     // https://github.com/the-road-to-learn-react/the-road-to-learn-react/issues/43
     fetch(`${PATH_BASE}${PATH_SEARCH}?${PARAM_SEARCH}${searchTerm}&${PARAM_PAGE}${page}&${PARAM_HPP}${DEFAULT_HPP}`)
       .then(response => response.json())